Policies & action

 This mechanism was largely unused in its first few years, but that started to change in the latter half of 2022.
-In September 2022, member states agreed that some proceeds from the taxation of windfall energy sector profits could be used to finance development of renewables through this mechanism (Council of the European Union, 2022b).
-Its first relatively small tender (EUR 40 million) was launched in April 2023, financed by Luxembourg (European Commission & Directorate-General for Energy, 2023).
+In September 2022, member states agreed that some proceeds from the taxation of windfall energy sector profits could be used to finance the development of renewables through this mechanism (Council of the European Union, 2022b).
+Its first relatively small tender (EUR 40m) was launched in April (European Commission & Directorate-General for Energy, 2023).

-The EU has taken steps to simplify and accelerate the permitting process for renewable energy projects, one of the major barriers for the industry, especially wind power (WindEurope, 2023b).
+The EU has taken steps to simplify and accelerate the permitting process for renewable energy projects, one of the major barriers for the industry, especially wind power (WindEurope, 2023c).

 The Commission made several recommendations to speed up the permitting process in 2022 as part of its REPower Plan (European Commission, 2022e).
-Some of these have now been incorporated into the revised Renewable Energy Directive (REDIII) agreed to by in the provision agreement in March 2023.
+Some of these have now been incorporated into the revised Renewable Energy Directive (REDIII) which entered into force in November 2023 (European Parliament & Council of the European Union, 2023d).
 These include:

 - Obliging member states to designate renewables acceleration areas (i.e. areas within which renewable energy projects can be rapidly deployed with little administrative burden)

 - Determining that renewable energy projects are “in the overriding public interest” (which assists in prioritisation of these projects over other considerations); and